 - Michael Panfil, Washington, DC and other U.S. locations, clean energy, environmental law

-- Atlanta, GA/New York, NY, politics, voting rights
+- Atlanta, GA/New York, NY, politics, voting rights (on leave)

 - New York, NY, voting rights